• Skip to primary navigation

 Jocelyne’s schedule is:

-Monday – 9AM to 3PM
+Monday – 10AM to 7:30PM

-Thursday – 9:30AM to 8:30PM
+Thursday – 11AM to 7:30PM

 Francine Marx-Zatzick, M.A., Registered Clinical Counsellor #1868

-When you meet with Francine, you will be greeted by her warmth, openness and authenticity.
+Francine Marx-ZatzickWhen you meet with Francine, you will be greeted by her warmth, openness and authenticity.
 She holds a deep curiosity and respect for people’s struggles.
 Her clients appreciate Francine’s candor and astute guidance, as they navigate their challenges together.
 She helps them to understand themselves better, which ultimately leads to a greater sense of well-being and becoming the person they truly want to be.

-Francine brings over 20 years of experience to her work as a therapist.
+Francine brings almost 30 years of experience to her work as a therapist.
 She studied counselling and somatic psychology at JFK University in California, where she earned her Marriage and Family Therapy license in 2000.
 Francine has extensive training in Sensorimotor Psychotherapy and Emotionally Focused Therapy.
 She carries a mindfulness-based approach in all of her work, helping people to become more self-aware, compassionate and comfortable with their emotions.

 While she has worked in a variety of community-based settings with groups and families, Francine currently focuses on working with couples and adult individuals.
 She is committed to meeting people wherever they are at, and welcomes clients from diverse backgrounds, including gender, ethnicity, and sexual orientation.
 She recognizes the importance of helping people with their significant relationships, as well as with their relationship to themselves.
-Francine believes in the importance of ongoing training for all clinicians and is passionate about mentoring new therapists by providing supervision of their general counselling skills.

 Francine’s areas of practice include: